rudresh051/Software-Testing-Resources/Misc/Agile_methodology.md

 and ask if they can provide feedback on this.
 Basically we are giving a demo to the product owner and ask for the feedback

+7. **Product backlog** - This will consist of all pending user stories and bugs.
+Let's say

+### Advantages of Agile
+1. Improved collaboration
+2. Customer satisfaction

+### Disadvantages of Agile
+* Effort estimation is not certain - Work and budget is clear at initial stage
+* Customer requirement changes are allowed which can disturb the sprint.